-This cake is delicious and is easy to make since this is a one bowl mix.
+A one bowl mix cake that is perfection in flavor.
 That is, pour all the ingredients in a bowl, mix it and bake it.
 I like this recipe baked in a cast iron skillet although you can use any cake pan.
 The cast iron gives the cake a little crisp edge from the brown sugar and for myself, I just love that texture.
+It is rich and flavorful and is perfect for thin slices.

 - 3 Large Eggs

-- 1 1/4 C Self Rising Flour (make sure it is self-rising, there is a difference in the outcome)
+- 1 ¼ C Self Rising Flour Make sure it is self-rising

 - 2 tsp Almond Extract